purvasingh96/AI-for-Trading/Term 1/Theorey & Quizes/8. ETFs/Readme.md

 2. The AP trades these ETF shares with the ETF Sponsor in exchange for the original stocks.
 3. The AP sells these stocks on the stock exchange.

+ ## Arbitrage

+Arbitrage is the act of simultaneously buying and selling assets that are interchangeable, in order to profit from pricing differences.
+Arbitrage plays a role in making markets more efficient, which means that prices are more consistent for the same asset.
+When investors and funds collectively find and act on arbitrage opportunities, they reduce price discrepancies in the market.

+## Misaligned ETF prices and Arbitrage Opportunity
+* The market value of an ETF share may diverge from the market value of its underlying portfolio of stocks (its NAV).
+* If an ETF share price is higher than its NAV, we say it’s trading at a premium.
+* If an ETF share price is lower than its NAV, we say it’s trading at a discount.
+* The difference between the ETF share price and its NAV can be called its “basis”.